On the stability of utilitarian aggregation: Concluding remarks

 \section{Concluding remarks}

 In this paper, we characterized approximate forms of utilitarian aggregation for finitely many vN-M utilities.
 Our approximate versions of the exact aggregation results revealed a form of stability in the aggregation problem, in the sense that small violations of the Pareto principles lead to aggregation rules that remain approximately utilitarian.
 This is related to an old question posed by \citet[p.~63]{ulam1960} regarding the stability of certain functional equations.
-Broadly speaking, Ulam's question asks whether a problem that deviates slightly from another still admits a solution that remains close to that of the original problem.\footnote{See \cite{hyers1998} for an account of the early results in the literature on the stability of functional equations.} In analyzing the sensitivity of the utilitarian aggregation rules to slight changes in the Pareto axioms, we showed that the same parameter $\epsilon$ that bounds violations of the Pareto unanimity conditions also imposes an upper bound on the distance between the DM's utility function and a utilitarian aggregation function.
-We therefore answered Ulam's question in the affirmative in the context of utilitarian aggregation of vN-M utilities.
+Broadly speaking, Ulam's question asks whether a problem that deviates slightly from another still admits a solution that remains close to that of the original problem.\footnote{See \cite{hyers1998} for an account of the early results in the literature on the stability of functional equations.} In analyzing the sensitivity of the utilitarian aggregation rules to slight changes in the Pareto axioms, we showed that the same parameter $\epsilon$ that bounds violations of the Pareto unanimity conditions also bounds the distance between the DM's utility function and a utilitarian aggregation function.
+We therefore answered Ulam's question in the affirmative in the context of utilitarian aggregation of vN-M utilities.\footnote{In related work, and also in connection with a form of stability in Harsanyi’s aggregation theorem, \cite{mccarthy2020} showed that, under smoothness assumptions, violations of the Independence and Pareto axioms can still yield a social preorder that ``locally'' resembles a utilitarian aggregator.
+I thank David McCarthy for pointing out this connection.}